pketh/pketh.github.io/_posts/2021-04-13-decade-of-inspiration.md

 ---
 layout: post
-title:  "Sitting on 11 Years of Inspiration"
+title:  "Collecting and Using 11 Years of Inspiration"
 tags: design
 ---